nprapps/bestpractices/README.md

 * Element IDs and class names should always be ``lowercase-with-dashes``.
 * Multi-part IDs and class names should always proceed from more general to more specific.
 For example, ``electris-skinny`` is better than ``skinny-electris``.
-* Add CSS and Javascript to the asset compressor (e.g. ``assets_env.py``) instead of the HTML.
-* Put all modals in the footer, followed by all javascript templates.
+* Put modals and JST templates in their own files.
+In the app-template these belong in the `templates` and `jst` directories, respectively.
+When this isn't feasible, put modals in the page footer first, followed by inline javascript templates.